SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 # SLASCONE-demo-wpf-nuget
 A demo client application (WPF) for SLASCONE software licensing, which uses the official NuGet package.
 Its main purpose is to demonstrate how you can enable online and/or offline licensing (at the same time), while providing a rudimentary/explanatory UI.
-Although this is a desktop application, the same principles apply for other types of applications too.
+Although this is a desktop application, the same principles apply for other application types as well.

 ![image](https://github.com/SLASCONE/SLASCONE-demo-wpf-nuget/assets/48522942/25f27033-aa99-4713-bf92-5b1b505587f1)

-Depending on your scenario you might need:
+Depending on your application you might need:

-- both online and offline mode
+- both online and offline mode (most desktop aplications)
-- online mode only
+- online mode only (application servers/backends)
-- offline mode only
+- offline mode only (any application tyoe with no connectivity)

 ## ONLINE

+Online is the recommended licensing mode, since it unleashes the full functionality of SLASCONE.

 ### ACTIVATION (key based)
 The online activation is a very straightforward process, requiring a license key.